scala-network/xtc-stak/doc/FAQ.md

 Never put settings directly into `/etc/sysctl.conf` or `/etc/security/limits.conf` as those are system defaults and can be replaced in upgrades, and custom settings in that file are deprecated in all distros since at least wheezy/trusty (has been illegal in RedHat based distros for longer than that), and will be even more deprecated with systemd (it no longer even reads sysctl.conf, ONLY sysctl.d files, for example - there is a link to the old `/etc/sysctl.conf` for backward compatibility but that can go away at any time).
 Also adding to `/etc/rc.local` is extra incorrect, systemd does not even use that file anymore (once the sysvinit compatibility layer is gone, rc.local will no longer work).

-To check current settings, run `/sbin/sysctl vm.nr_hugepages ; ulimit -l` as whatever user you will run `xtl-stak` as (example shows bad/low sample defaults):
+To check current settings, run `/sbin/sysctl vm.nr_hugepages ; ulimit -l` as whatever user you will run `xtc-stak` as (example shows bad/low sample defaults):

     $ /sbin/sysctl vm.nr_hugepages ; ulimit -l
     vm.nr_hugepages = 0